 Shop Bold Silver Jewelry and Leather Bags:

 Bold silver accessories are also purposeful – bold, confident, clear in your message.
-A bag that has a current silhouette without being too trendy will also make your outfits look more hip, current, purposeful.
+A bag that has a current silhouette without being too trendy will also make your capsule wardrobe outfits look more hip, current, purposeful.

-For the shoes, I chose styles that won’t cause pain but will add style.
+For your capsule wardrobe shoes, I chose styles that won’t cause pain but will add style.
 A low wedge works with most any length of pant or skirt; a mid-heel pump will dress items up for evening or a special occasion.
 I chose a sneaker that is also on-trend and hip, but not too trendy (Jack Purcells, Converse, Superga) – pair with jeans or even cropped pants for an on-trend but not too trendy vibe.
 A pair of flats are always a wise choice – instead of sticking to a safe neutral consider an unexpected color, print, or embellishment so they aren’t just footwear but an accessory; pointed toes look more current than round.
 With sandals, choosing a wide, modern strap and black or a metallic will look modern and chic.

 Shop Jeans and Pants: